 4. Rebuilding trust

-The purpose of the program is not to subject students to an additional sanction for the academic misconduct they have acknowledged, but to give them an opportunity to think critically about their actions, take responsibility, and look for ways to repair the harm done.
+The purpose of the program is not to subject students to an additional sanction for the academic misconduct they acknowledged, but to give them an opportunity to think critically about their actions, take responsibility, and look for ways to repair the harm done.
 The assigned representative of the Office of Academic Honesty will work together with the student in this process.

 It is up to the student to show that they